GLaD0S/undercover-tourist/README.md

 All javascript relating to BEM css blocks can be found within the same folder as a block's corresponding Sass file.
 Located at /static/frontend/blocks/.

 All javascript using Jquery should use an anonymous self calling function which binds jQuery to $.
-This technique is used to not pollute the global namespace to allow the global scoped variable $ to be bound do other libraries if necessary.
+This technique is used to not pollute the global namespace to allow the global scoped variable $ to be bound to other libraries if necessary.

 Here is an example of the above described technique.